Targa 2025

 The Targa Newfoundland Event

-Targa Newfoundland is made up of three distinct divisions:
+Targa Newfoundland is made up of four distinct divisions:

 Targa Tour (unscored/non-competitive) Non-Caged